All About Violets: February's Birth Flower

 • Roman Traditions: The Romans cherished violets for their versatility, using them in everything from fine wines to sweet festival dishes, showcasing the flower's culinary significance.

-• Valentine's Day Connection: Before roses became synonymous with romance, violets were the flower of Valentine’s Day.
+• Valentine's Day Connection: Before roses became synonymous with romance, violets were the flower of Valentine's Day.
 Lore suggests that St. Valentine himself used violet-infused ink to pen heartfelt messages while imprisoned, capturing the flower's essence of love and devotion.
+Take inspiration from St. Valentine and send a beautiful happy birthday February flower arrangement to someone you hold dear!

 Where to Find Violets